kubernetes/enhancements/keps/sig-api-machinery/20190322-server-side-get-to-ga.md

 The following code changes should be made before `PartialObjectMetadata` is GA to get feedback

-* Update one of (GC, Namespace, Quota counting) to use a new PartialObjectMetadata specific typed client using protobuf.
+* Update all of (GC, Namespace, Quota counting) to use a new PartialObjectMetadata specific typed client using protobuf.

 ### Version Skew Strategy